Amrtamer711/PostSequencer/README.md

 ## Features

-- Upload road images and optionally artwork images
+- Upload road images (PNG, JPG, or PDF) and optionally artwork images
+- Automatic PDF to image conversion (first page)
 - Place blue/red markers on the road image
 - Support for single-way and two-way roads
 - Number mode: Edit numbers inline for each marker